Hutchy68/pivot/README.md

 # MediaWiki Pivot Skin

-A [MediaWiki](http://www.mediawiki.org) skin that on mobile first but will pivot to all viewports with elegance.
+A [MediaWiki](http://www.mediawiki.org) skin that focuses on mobile first but will pivot to all viewports with elegance.
 Supports responsive layouts and has classes predefined for [Semantic MediaWiki](http://semantic-mediawiki.org/wiki/Semantic_MediaWiki).
 Built on the [Zurb Foundation 5](http://foundation.zurb.com) CSS framework.

 ## Download